Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 provides the user with the "Construct Golem" and "Repair Golem" abilities.
 After the tome's magic is spent it can still be used as reference about building specific types of golems.

-It is rumored that there is another secret set of tomes which contains knowledge about constructing more exotic types of golems.

 Golem types taught by the Manual of Golem Building:
 - Flesh Golems in lesser, regular, greater and perfect variants.
 - Clay Golems in lesser, regular, greater and perfect variants.